SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 > causing the bug, and potential solutions (and your opinions on their
 > merits).

+We move issues that need help, but may not be of a criticial nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/techtalk/SpecFlow/labels/up-for-grabs).
+This is a list of easier tasks that anybody who wants to get into SpecFlow development can try.
+Thank you!

 ## Feature requests

 Feature requests are welcome.
 But please take a moment to find